 Omicron Delta Kappa Leadership Honorary

-Omicron Delta Kappa is an honor society open to undergraduate junior and seniors, graduate students, faculty, and staff that have demonstrated achievement in leadership.
+The Omicron Delta Kappa honor society is open to undergraduate junior and seniors, graduate students, faculty, and staff who have aptly demonstrated their achievement in leadership.
 Student members must rank in the top 35% of their class and must demonstrate excellence in one of the following areas: Scholarship; Athletics; Campus or Community Service, Social and Religious Activities, and Campus Government; Journalism, Speech, and the Mass Media; and Creative and Performing Arts.

 Admissions Fall 2014